VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Applications and Experiments

-\textbf{Multiclass Classification} For this benchmark on the MNIST dataset~\cite{lecun1998gradient}, we trained a Multi-Layer Perceptron (MLP) and compared our proposed VAMO (two-point version, $q=1$) against FO-SGD~\cite{robbins1951stochastic}, ZO-SGD~\cite{ghadimi2013stochastic}, and ZO-SVRG~\cite{liu2018zeroth}.
-As illustrated by the training loss convergence in Fig.~\ref{fig:mnist_comparison}, our VAMO algorithm demonstrates a significant performance advantage over the purely ZO methods (ZO-SGD and ZO-SVRG), achieving both substantially faster convergence and a better final loss value.
-Moreover, VAMO's convergence behavior is highly competitive with that of the standard FO-SGD algorithm.
-These findings underscore the practical effectiveness of our hybrid strategy.
+\paragraph{Multiclass Classification.} On the MNIST benchmark, we trained a Multi-Layer Perceptron (MLP) and compared VAMO (two-point version, $q=1$) against FO optimizer (FO-SGD) and ZO optimizers (ZO-SGD and ZO-SVRG).
+As shown in Fig.~\ref{fig:mnist_comparison}, VAMO significantly outperforms purely ZO methods, converging faster and reaching a lower final loss.
+Its performance is also highly competitive with FO-SGD, underscoring the practical effectiveness of our hybrid strategy.

-\textbf{GPT2 Fine-Tuning} To further assess VAMO's practical utility and its advantages in complex, large-scale settings, we applied it to the task of fine-tuning a pre-trained GPT-2 model~\cite{radford2019language}.
-Specifically, this experiment involved fine-tuning the base GPT-2 model on the MultiNLI (MNLI) dataset~\cite{williams2017broad} for a natural language inference task.
-Our proposed VAMO algorithm was benchmarked against key FO optimizers, notably FO-SGD~\cite{robbins1951stochastic}, and representative ZO methods such as ZO-SGD and ZO-SVRG.